Sky Tonight

 Where is NGC2129 right now?

 NGC2129 is located in the constellation Gemini, at right ascension 06h 01m 06s" and declination 23° 19' 19s.
-At the current time, it is below the horizon and not visible from your location.
+Although it is currently above the horizon at an altitude of 43 degrees, NGC2129 is not visible because it is daytime.

 Finder Chart for NGC2129